-Montenegro: Green light for contract annex between the state and A2A13.
-March 2017. / SEE Energy News
+Montenegro: Green light for contract annex between the state and A2A, SEE Energy News

 Parliament’s Board for economy, finance and budget suggested to the Parliament today to pass an annex to shareholders contract between the state of Montenegro and Italian company A2A, regarding further management of EPCG.

 Minister of Economy Dragica Sekulic said that the annex is being added because on December 31st the contract between EPCG and A2A had expired.
 Drafts of the annex and the decision on its passing were passed in the Government on February 23rd, and submitted to the Parliament last week.

 “Annex is signed for the period of six months and it represents the final chance for A2A to state its intentions for further management of EPCG”, Sekulic said.

 Annex represents the agreement to find a long-term solution for the strategic partnership by June 30th.

 “The Government wants EPCG to be a leader in this market.
 Two sides are to agree on the continuation of cooperation by June”, Sekulic said.

 According to her, the contract remains the same in the upcoming six months covered by the annex.